dolittle-obsolete/Learning/Documentation/banking.md

 * Create  `Queries` for `ReadModels`

 This tutorial expects you to have a basic understanding of .NET, C# and npm.

+At the end you have an app that can manage bank users and their accounts.

 This example based off of a [Banking sample.](https://github.com/dolittle-samples/Bank)